open-energy-transition/Oh-my-Grid/docs/map-it.md

 <div class="page-headers">
 <h1>Map It 📍</h1>
 </div>
-Welcome to our interactive mapping tool!
-Click on a country below to start mapping power infrastructure directly in JOSM. :rocket:
+Welcome to our interactive launchpad and hub for contributing to power grid mapping via OpenStreetMap!
+Click on a country or state below to start mapping power infrastructure directly in JOSM. :rocket:
-If this is your first time mapping, go through the [starter-kit tutorial](https://ohmygrid.org/starter-kit/) we prepared for you. <br>
-Please use the **#ohmygrid** hashtag in your changeset to show your support for our initiative when you make an edit!
+If this is your first time grid mapping, please go through the [Starter-Kit Tutorial](https://ohmygrid.org/starter-kit/).
+You can use the **#ohmygrid** hashtag in your changeset to show your support for our initiative when you make an edit! <br>
+To start mapping, please open JOSM and load your data:

+1. The **Default Transmission (90 kV+)** pulls all power infrastructure relevant for the **transmission grid**.
+For more details about which data is pulled via Overpass please read our [OpenStreetMap Grid Definitions](https://github.com/open-energy-transition/osm-grid-definition).
+Distribution grids are barely visible in satellite data and should therefore only be mapped in individual cases.
-You can select what power infrastructure you want by clicking on the different choices.
-The **Default Transmission (90 kV+)** pulls all **transmission** power infrastructure and should be used when mapping generally.
-The repository with all the overpass queries can be found [here](https://github.com/open-energy-transition/osm-grid-definition).
-The Osmose, Global energy monitor, and Wikidata buttons are **hint layer** tools, which you can read about in our [tools](https://ohmygrid.org/tools/) page.
+2. The Osmose, Global Energy Monitor, and Wikidata buttons provide **hint layer** data, which you can read about in our [Tools and Strategies](https://ohmygrid.org/tools/) page.
+Please note that this hint layers only work at a national level.

 <!-- Beginning of Map section-->
 <style>